lenasolarova/accident-analysis/README.md

 * ```./main.py "../dopravni_nehody_-1895066464895987623.csv" seatbelt```

 ## Comparison
-To generate out files for both C and python code, you can run ```./comparison.sh``` which will compile the C code, run valgrind (memory checks) on it, run time command, tests and finally calculate number of lines of code.
+To generate out files for both C and python code, you can run ```./comparison.sh``` which will compile the C code, run time command, tests and finally calculate number of lines of code.
 Similarly for python code, it will also run time command, run tests with pytest and calculate lines of code.

+The out files also include results for all the arguments, whcih are the same for both C and python, thus proving the programmes being equal in functionality.
+The same is, of course, proven also by the unit tests, which are also returning the same outputs.